temporalio/documentation/docs/tctl/admin/workflow/delete.md

 :::note

-TLS must be enabled to use the modifiers below
+TLS must be enabled to use the following modifiers.

 :::